CortexIntelligentAutomation/docs/content/en/docs/2023.11/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server/perform-debugger-installation.md

 {{< ctx >}} Gateway requires a local instance of the Application Server components to enable the debugging of flows.
 {{% /alert %}}

+## Install Microsoft .NET Framework 4.7.2

+{{< section "/install-application-server/install-dot-net-framework.md">}}

 ## Add Antivirus Exclusions

+If Windows Defender is not running on the server, ensure that the [Antivirus Exclusions][] have been added to the running antivirus software on the server and continue to the next section, otherwise follow these steps:

 {{< section "/install-application-server/single-server/add-antivirus-exclusions.md">}}